 - 3.1.2 The Plan will be used as a basis of any audit undertaken by the FSA. - 3.1.3 The plan is written to meet all the requirements of the FSA, in terms of its content and format.
 The plan details the demands of the service, the risk-based work programme, and the resources available to deliver the required work.
-As with many other Council services, FAST and TS service face increasing demands, and catch up exacerbated by Covid-19 pandemic, which continue to be a significant challenge.
+As with many other Council services, FAST and TS service face increasing demands, which continue to be a significant challenge.